airpair/ng-directive-componentization-composition/post.md

 #1.
 Introduction
 AngularJS exposes large amounts of complex functionality, and lends itself very well to writing reusable, generic code.
-This article will attempt to be a detailed, and heavily opinionated look at what is Angular's Unit of reuse - directives, with an eye towards explaining their many frequently confusing features.
+This article will be a detailed, and heavily opinionated look at what is Angular's Unit of reuse, directives, with an eye towards explaining their many frequently confusing features.

 ##1.1 Requirements, Assumptions
 This article is going to assume some familiarity with the JavaScript programming language and AngularJS.
 To really get the most out of this article, it would be best if you had already attempted to do some work in AngularJS, but had yet to really attempt to modularize and reuse, or dive deep into directives.
 The details of the language outside of when it is directly applicable to the subject at hand (e.g. the digest lifecycle, dependency injection), will NOT be expounded upon.

 #2.
 Directives at 10,000 feet
-At their core, directives are functions which runs when a DOM element they have been attached to is encountered in the DOM tree.
+At their core, directives are functions which run when a DOM element that they have been attached to is encountered in the DOM tree.

 ##2.1 Anatomy of a directive, at 10,000 feet

-Lets start, with a directive's type signature:
+Lets start with a directive's type signature:

     injectablesList -> configObject

 and proceed on to an annotated, non functional example:

-    angular.module('annotated').directive('demoOne', ['injectable', function (injectable) { //the directive definition function, follows standard dependency injection rules
+    angular.module('annotated').directive('demoOne', ['injectable', function (injectable) { //The directive definition function, follows standard dependency injection rules
-    //Code can be run here before returning return { //must return an object.
+    // Code can be run here before returning return { //Directives must return an object.
 Technically its entire contents is optional
-        restrict: 'EACM', //the DOM type of the directive
+        restrict: 'EACM', // This represents the DOM type of the directive
-        scope: { //isolate scope parameters
+        scope: { // Isolate scope parameters
           item: '@',
           item2: '=',
           item3: '&'
         },
-        transclude: 'true', //transclusionType
+        transclude: 'true', // TransclusionType
-        controller: function ($scope) { //controller function},
+        controller: function ($scope) {}, // Controller function
-        require: 'foo', //require other controllers here
+        require: 'foo', // Require other controllers here
-        template: '<div> I am awesome!</div>,
+        template: '<div>I am awesome!</div>,
-        compile: function (elem, attr, transcludeFn) { //compile function return { //must return an object
+        compile: function (elem, attr, transcludeFn) { // Compile function return { // Must return an object
-            pre: function (scope, elem, attr, controllers, transcludeFn) { //pre link function },
+            pre: function (scope, elem, attr, controllers, transcludeFn) {}, // Pre link function
-            post: function (scope, elem, attr, controllers, transcludeFn) { //post link function }
+            post: function (scope, elem, attr, controllers, transcludeFn) {} // Post link function }
-          }
         },
-        controllerAs: 'name' //controller name for DOM interpolation,
+        controllerAs: 'name' // Controller name for DOM interpolation,
-        priority: '1000' //compilation priority,
+        priority: '1000' // Compilation priority,
-        terminal: false // is this the last compileable directive }
+        terminal: false // Is this the last compileable directive }
       }]);

 Well, now we've cleared that up, our work here is done.
-O, right.....
+Oh, right.....

 #3.Directives in depth
 The above directive contains three fundamental building blocks.
 The first, is the directive signature.
 This is the annotated function and injectable definition attached to a module.
 In the code sample above:

-    angular.module('annotated').directive('demo-one', ['injectable', function (injectable) { //the directive definition function, follows standard dependency injection rules
+    angular.module('annotated').directive('demo-one', ['injectable', function (injectable) { // The directive definition function, follows standard dependency injection rules

 The directive signature follows Angular's standard dependency injection syntax and rules.
 The second is the directive function's body prior to the return statement.
 This is a convenient place to define functions reused within different inner functions of your directive, or to configure things for use.